Spanish for families and couples

-Meals are eaten at the house and groceries are responsibility of students, as well as utilities.
-(Electricity, phone, internet, food & cleaning supplies, garbage pick up),
+Meals are eaten at the house and groceries are the responsibility of the family.

 Housekeeping service (Monday to Thursday 7am-1pm) is highly recommended and is available for an extra fee.
-The housekeeper prepares 2 meals, does the laundry and cleans the home.
+The housekeeper prepares 2 meals (with the food the family has purchased), does the laundry and cleans the home.

 First day at Homestay in Tuis